-Nearly 3,000 students from 35 countries are studying in different government and private universities of Bangladesh.
-The 12th International Student Summit, held at Muzaffar Ahmed Chowdhury auditorium, University of Dhaka, on 21 March Thursday, organized by Runner Bangladesh Development Society (RBDS) and the Federation of International Student Associations (UDEF) gathered a large amount of International and domestic students studying in Bangladesh.
+Nearly 3,000 students from 35 countries are studying in several government and private universities in Bangladesh.
+The 12th International Student Summit, held at Muzaffar Ahmed Chowdhury Auditorium, University of Dhaka on March 21, organized by Runner Bangladesh Development Society (RBDS) and the Federation of International Student Associations (UDEF) gathered a large amount of these international and domestic students studying in Bangladesh.

-In this event, improved Quality of education system in Bangladesh, as well as higher education facilities for international students, are highlighted.
-All speakers shared their prospects that Bangladesh is going ahead as a potential country for foreign students.
-Besides, there was a cultural exchange among the International and local students coming to the summit.
+In this event, improved quality of education system in Bangladesh, as well as higher education facilities for international students, were highlighted.
+Speakers at the event shared their prospects that Bangladesh was soon going to be a leading destination for international students.
+Besides, there was a cultural exchange among the international and local students attending the meeting.